 Getting there: Catch the train to Circular Quay, then a ferry directly to Taronga Zoo.
 Ferries depart from Circular Quay every quarter-past and quarter-to the hour.

-Special needs: On Taronga’s Access days, guests on the autism spectrum (along with their family and friends) can enjoy early entry to the zoo (and the peace and quiet) before it opens to the general public.
-The next day is Saturday 23rd September 2017.
-Register your attendance here.
+Special Needs: On Taronga’s Access days, guests on the autism spectrum (along with their family and friends) can enjoy early entry to the zoo (and the peace and quiet) before it opens to the general public.
+See here for more info.

 Phone: 02 9969 2777